RogerGee/unpacker/README.md

-Note that this software was designed to work in a multiuser environment where git repositories and destination trees have shared access by a set of users who work collaboratively on a project that benefits from going live when pushed to a remote (e.g. via a group and the sticky bit).
+Note that this software was designed to work in a multiuser environment where git repositories and destination trees have shared access by a set of users who work collaboratively on a project.
+This typically involves placing a sticky-bit on the bare remote repository and the destination directories.